mserylak/pulsar_up/README.md

-Set of Perl scripts:
+This repository contains a set of Perl scripts written by Vlad Kondratiev and modified by Maciej Serylak:
-jd.pl
++ jd.pl
-sid.pl
++ sid.pl
-azza.pl
++ azza.pl
-azlst.pl
++ azlst.pl

-and a Bash wrapper script:
+A Bash wrapper script:
-pulsar_up.sh
++ pulsar_up.sh

-which tell where a source of interest is at desired UTC and/or LST time and for desired position of the observer.
+utilises Perl scripts to aggregate output of a position of a source of interest, at desired UTC and/or LST for desired position of the observer.